1. Introduction

 This mechanism has two essential aspects :

 - the context, the multidimensional 'space' of dimensions and their values, within which the elements operate (and update the values).
 These 'dimensions' are not simply linear or scalar.
-The brain handles space and organisation in a 'Gestalt' way which is not captured by mathematics.
-And these dimensions are referred to, not only by the 'conditionals' of processing but also in choosing what to do and how to do it which would be most appropriate at this time.
+The brain handles space and organisation in a 'Gestalt' way (see more in the last section of this Introduction).
+These dimensions are referred to, not only by the 'conditionals' of processing but also in choosing what to do and how to do it which would be most appropriate at this time.

 The processing element suggested has the key features : a cognitive goal/need, with working storage for what meets the need, and links to methods for meeting the need.
 Behaviour is active and goal/need oriented, rather than occurring only in reaction to environmental events.

 'Routines', which are independent from the cognitive needs which they meet, are themselves built from these processing elements.
-They built up local working storage, only relevant to and retained for this 'routine'.
+They built up local working storage, which is only relevant to and retained for this 'routine'.
+Some of the stored items are retained for longer and provide the context for deciding what to do and how best to do it.

 'Routines' have associated meta-knowledge (part of the context in which the other elements operate) about their properties.
 This meta-knowledge is involved in the choice of working method for meeting a cognitive need, and in the control of mental workload and learning.